Axe falls as Deutsche Bank lays off 18,000 in $8.3 billion reinvention

-FRANKFURT/SYDNEY/HONG KONG (Reuters) - Deutsche Bank laid-off staff from Sydney to New York on Monday as it began 18,000 job cuts in a 7.4 billion euro ($8.3 billion) “reinvention” which will lead to yet another annual loss and knocked its already battered shares.
+FRANKFURT/SYDNEY/HONG KONG/NEW YORK (Reuters) - Deutsche Bank laid-off staff from Sydney to New York on Monday as it began 18,000 job cuts in a 7.4 billion euro ($8.3 billion) “reinvention” which will lead to yet another annual loss and knocked its already battered shares.

 Germany’s largest lender said on Sunday it would scrap its global equities operations and cut some in fixed income in a retreat from a long-held ambition to make its struggling investment bank, with 38,000 staff, a force on Wall Street.

-Shares in Deutsche Bank, which has almost 91,500 staff around the world, erased early gains and were down 6.1% at 1433 GMT after its finance chief flagged “significant uncertainty” over breaking even in 2020.
+Shares in Deutsche Bank, which has almost 91,500 staff around the world, erased early gains and were down 5.6% at 1520 GMT after its finance chief flagged “significant uncertainty” over breaking even in 2020.
 Its bonds also fell.
+U.S.-listed shares lost 5 percent.

+Hundreds of employees at the bank’s Wall Street office were summoned to the building’s cafeteria Monday morning to be informed of their fates, sources within the bank told Reuters.
+During one-to-one meetings with management and human resources, they were told that they were being laid off and informed of their redundancy terms, the sources said.

+Speaking on condition of anonymity, one employee outside Deutsche Bank’s office told Reuters that staff in the bank’s equity sales division had prepared for the worst for weeks.

 In London, where hundreds of job cuts are expected, Chief Executive Christian Sewing said that he was “reinventing” the bank, which will have been in the red for four of the past five years after a series of damaging setbacks.